COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Technique

 To express these preferences, we can devise a \textit{figure of merit} to be used with gradient ascent.
-(This is the opposite of a \textit{cost function} used for gradient \emph{descent}, an equivalent way to frame the problem.)
-The standard figure of merit for pulse engineering \cite{quantum-control} would be $|\trace(U(\vec{\theta}_0)^\dagger U'(\vec{\theta}_\star))|$, assuming that $U'(\cdot)$ accounts for noise.
+(This is the opposite of the \textit{cost function} used in gradient \emph{descent}, an equivalent way to frame the problem.)
+The standard figure of merit for pulse engineering~\cite{quantum-control} would be $|\trace(U(\vec{\theta}_0)^\dagger U'(\vec{\theta}_\star))|$, assuming that $U'(\cdot)$ accounts for noise.